 School liaisons are asked to identify students that they believe would benefit from participating in the mentoring program.
 The school liaison explains to the identified students what it means to have a mentor and how the mentor can help them.
 Students must agree to participate and their parents/guardians must also give their permission for the student to meet with their adult mentor.

-Clark County School District K -12 students, who are at risk of dropping out of school and need a positive role model.
+Clark County School District K -12 students, who need a positive role model.

 Volunteers are asked to make a commitment to serve as a mentor for one school year.
 The commitment will be made during the training session of the process.
 Regardless of when the volunteer begins mentoring, a commitment must be made to mentor the assigned student during remaining school year.